Charlie Ginex enters his sixth season as head coach of the Kean men's volleyball program in the 2018-19 school year.

 Ginex earned a Bachelor of Arts degree in Health and Exercise Science from Rowan University in 2000.

-Harris Boyes joins the men's volleyball staff in his first season in 2018.
+Harris Boyes joins the men's volleyball staff for his second season in 2019.

 Boyes comes to Kean with coaching experience at the high school, club and collegiate level.
 Most recently he served as an assistant for the Gwynedd Mercy University women's team this fall.
 He was previously the head boy's coach at Archbishop Wood High School and coaches both boys and girls clubs at the East Coast Power Volleyball in King of Prussia.
 He also has worked with USA Volleyball with the boy's high performance program.